-2.16 Neighbourhood Services & Transport is currently projected to have an adverse variance of £750k against the 2020/21 budget.
+2.18 Neighbourhood Services & Transport is currently projected to have an adverse variance of £1m against the 2020/21 budget.
 Funding for budget pressures of £1.25m has been provided as part of the 2020/21 budget setting process, however, there remains considerable pressure on the budget.

-Waste Collection Service - The service is anticipating an adverse variance of around £1m by year end.
-There still remains continued pressure on employee and transport budgets due to downtime involved in travelling to Cardiff to dispose of waste.
-However this will reduce once the waste transfer station is operational which is due to take place during 2021/22.
+The service is anticipating an adverse variance of around £1.15m by year end.
+There remains pressure on employee and transport budgets due to downtime involved in travelling to Cardiff to dispose of waste.
+In the short term the Barry phase of the recycling rollout has also caused an increased spend on transport costs as the vehicles for the new service are being used while the old vehicles are being decommissioned ready to be sent to auction.
+Overall vehicle costs should reduce once the waste transfer station is operational which is due to take place during 2021/22.
 Staffing numbers have been increased to enable the maintenance of the service through the COVID 19 pandemic and to be able to observe social distancing.
 This increased cost is, however, being claimed against the WG Hardship grant.
-A temporary additional 10% uplift in salary was paid to frontline staff in this area to acknowledge the difficulties they face and as previously stated this is not being funded by WG.
-This uplift had been approved for the period from April to the end of August 2020 and will cost the service around £175k.
+A temporary additional 10% uplift in salary was also paid to waste collection frontline staff from April to August 2020 to acknowledge the difficulties they face and as previously stated this is not being funded by WG.
+This uplift accounts for around £175k of the £1.15m shown above.
 There was also a decrease in the Waste Grant from WG for 2020/21 which funds part of the recycling collection service.
-The next phase of the recycling rollout commenced in Barry during October 2020.
-This will ensure that the majority of recycling is delivered to UK markets rather than being sent abroad and will further reduce the costs currently being spent on treating recycling as the Council should get an income for the majority of recycling it collects rather than paying for the treatment of our co-mingled recycling.
-Currently, there remains pressure on the budget due to the high price being paid for the year to date to treat co-mingled recycling.
+The move to kerbside sorting of all recycling material will ensure that the majority of the recycling collected is delivered to UK markets rather than being sent abroad and will reduce future cost being spent on treating recycling, as the Council should get an income for the majority of recycling it collects rather than paying for the treatment of our co-mingled recycling.
+Currently, there remains pressure on the budget due to the high price being paid for the year to date to treat co-mingled recycling plus a recent drop in the income being received for certain materials, especially plastic, which has seen an 80% decrease in the value being obtained.
 It is estimated that these factors have added an additional £200k pressure to the budget, however, this should improve in future years as a result of the full rollout of a kerbside sort method of recycling.
-To offset the pressures above there are savings on vacant posts elsewhere in the service of around £450k.
+To offset the pressures above there are savings on vacant posts elsewhere in the service of around £350k.
 The additional costs of £175k relating to the additional 10% paid to frontline staff will be funded centrally from monies set aside at the end of 2019/20 in the Council Fund in order to meet any potential additional costs relating to the COVID 19 pandemic.
-The remaining £575k will be funded from the Neighbourhood Services reserve.
+The remaining £825k will be funded from the Neighbourhood Services reserve.